Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 <a name="Summary" />
 ## Summary ##

-In this hands-on lab, you learned how to set up and deploy your application to a production Web App in Microsoft Azure.
+In this hands-on lab, you have learned how to set up and deploy your application to a production Web App in Microsoft Azure.
 You started by detecting and updating your databases using **Entity Framework Code First Migrations**, then continued by deploying new versions of your site to different deployment slots using **Git** and performing rollbacks to the latest stable version of your site.
 Additionally, you learned how to scale your Web App using Storage to move your static content to a Blob container.